jupiter-project/jupiter/README.txt

 How to contribute?

-There are many ways to contribute to Nxt.
+There are many ways to contribute to Jupiter.
 Here are some examples:

  * create pull requests
  * review pull requests